The Winter Courses

 Seminars (three per week – afternoon – optional)

 All professors give seminars related to the subject of their course.
 During these interactive meetings, attendees are given the opportunity to ask questions, to obtain additional information on the course, and to participate in discussions.

-Directed Studies sessions (two per week – afternoon – admission upon selection)
+Directed Studies sessions (two per week – afternoon – admission upon selection) – On-site exclusively

 The Directed Studies sessions are designed for advanced attendees, who wish to prepare themselves for the Diploma Exam of the Academy, or who are simply interested in participating in seminars delving more deeply into questions of public or private international law without sitting for the Exam.

-Doctoral networking meetings (optional)
+Doctoral networking meetings (optional) – On-site exclusively

 Doctoral students from different countries who are working on identical or related topics, are given the opportunity to regularly meet throughout the session, under the guidance of a lecturer or practitioner who is specifically assigned for this purpose.
 These doctoral networking meetings allow students to share their views, insights and different approaches with respect to issues relating to their research topics, leading to exchanges that can of course be continued after their stay at the Academy.